Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-gui-representation.jpg" alt="Representation Selection" style="width: 25%; height: 25%"></p>

-Second, we created a dropdown menu for the representation type.
+Second, we create a dropdown menu for the representation type.
 The `VSelect` component is used to create a dropdown menu.
 The `v_model` uses the state variable `mesh_representation` initialized to be a surface.
 The `items` is a list of tuples, where the first element is the display string (`text`) of the representation, and the second element is the value of the representation used for selection.

 ```python
         vuetify.VSelect(